yanntm/InvariantPerformance/README.md

 This repository contains scripts and logs of experiments on computation of Petri net invariants using ITS-Tools and Tina.

-This experiment compares the performance of these two tools over the set of models taken from the Model-Checking Contest (2022 edition).
+This experiment compares the performance of these two tools over the set of models taken from the Model-Checking Contest (2022 edition) http://mcc.lip6.fr.

 # Running the experiment